 "Based on a very personal approach tailored for every student, the cornerstones of my teaching method are, full acceptance of each student, positive encouragement, patience, listening, nurturing, being instinctive and most importantly, having fun.
 One important factor in every lesson is each student getting a chance to hear themselves sounding good immediately.
 My students who enter into competitions get my full support and they often win top awards and honors but I attribute that to not forcing them and my belief in following their joy for music and the lessons.
-I want each student to look forward to each lesson, knowing that they will feel better about themselves after their work is done.
+I want each student to look forward to each lesson, knowing that they will be one step closer after their work is done.
 That being said, we want to make some good music in every lesson."

 Today, Kelly still performs in several groups (mostly his own group Kelly Shepherd and NoMad Stories).
 He organizes several recitals for his students annually.
 He also does workshops with professionals for students as well as doing workshops with his students for other students.
 He leads several youth ensembles.
 Kelly has recorded several of his own recordings as well as having recorded on other musicians CDs.

 Two legendary teachers who both taught me, Jamal & Odell Wilson

 One of my favorite saxophone players and my teacher, saxophone legend Junior Cook

 One of the best saxophonists alive, legendary alto saxophonist and my teacher Gary Bartz